JC Castle Accounting

 4. Amount in Words

-Placed beneath the recipient’s name.
+Below the payee’s name.
 Writing the amount in words eliminates ambiguity, ensuring the amount is clear even if the numbers are wrong.
-An example would be
+An example would be “One Million dollars.”

 5. The Memo

 Although optional, the memo section contains the purpose of the payment.
 This helps in both personal and business record-keeping.
-When filling out a check, noting “Invoice 12345” provides context for the payment.
+When filling out a check, noting “investment” or “Invoice 12345” provides context for the payment.

 6. The Signature